 During a stage of significant growth at The Iron Yard, several executives had a conversation about how to quell what had become the insanity of our heavy travel and meeting schedules.
 The CEO asked me to test out a virtual assistant that could spend a few hours a week booking transportation and wrangling calendars.
 After a bit of research, I decided to try a service called Zirtual.

+Did you know 72 percent of people globally believe that connected home devices offer hackers new ways to steal data?
+The internet and technology really does make you think about things you didn’t think you needed to know!
 The world I live in is steeped in technology.
 I don’t consider myself a true early adopter, but even still, in the last few months I’ve used modern technology to diagnose an issue with my car, find a mountain biking trail, have clothing sent to my home, exchange money, navigate to new destinations and more—much of which happened on a computer the size of a wallet.
 The latest version of Apples mobile operating system comes standard with a tool to control smart homes.
+Or have countless books and movies stored in Bulk Memory Cards to take where ever we want and watch them on whatever we want.

 Because these modern tools have become standard operating procedure in my life, it can be easy to fall into the mindset that technology is the ultimate problem-solver.
 If there’s friction, surely some smart software or combination of software and hardware can smooth things out, right?